craftingcity/The-Known-World/Game Notes/Encounters/Zer Muwwoq-Geub.md

 languages: Undercommon, Dwarven
 cr: 5
 traits:
+    - [Pack Tactics, When within 5 feet of an ally, this creature gains advantage on its attacks.]
+actions:
+    - [Multiattack, As an action, the Geub makes two Spear attacks.]
 	- [Sheild Bound, When adjacent to an enemy of size medium or smaller and two allies with this action, as an action, the Geub makes a contested Strength (Athletics) attack with advantage.
-On a success, all three allies with this trait drop their sheilds and the enemy is restrained]
+On a success, all three allies with this trait drop their sheilds and the enemy is restrained.]
-actions:
-    - [string, string]
-legendary_actions:
-    - [string, string]
-reactions:
-    - [string, string]
+	- [Spear, Melee weapon attack: reach 10ft +7 to hit, 7d6+5 peircing damage.]
+	- [Crossbow, Ranged weapon attack: 60/180ft, +5 to hit, 4d8+3 peircing damage.]
 ```